 In particular, their guide Researching the British Empire in the First World War, is an online guide for community groups and individuals wishing to conduct their own research in this area.

-Earlier this year, Young Identity partnered with Contact Theatre and Manchester City of Literature to bring One Mic Stand to United We Stream, which had an estimated 12,000 views and brought you a showcase of talent whilst raising money for Black Minds Matter UK.
+In 2020, Young Identity partnered with Contact Theatre and Manchester City of Literature to bring One Mic Stand to United We Stream, which had an estimated 12,000 views and brought you a showcase of talent whilst raising money for Black Minds Matter UK.
 You can watch the video here.

 One of the poems which features is Keisha Thompson's Algebra, which Keisha taught at Charlton High School in our Launch Week in March.
 You can watch the video of her reading her poem here.